 Ecology, behavior, and management of mammals with an emphasis on carnivores; applied landscape ecology; forest wildlife management; decision analysis.

-- Investigate the demography, management, and monitoring of gray wolves in the Northern Rocky Mountains.
+- Investigate behavior, demography, management, and monitoring of gray wolves in the Northern Rocky Mountains.

-- Estimate broad-scale vital rates for ungulates (elk, mule deer) in the Pacific Northwest.
+- Estimate broad-scale vital rates for ungulates (elk, mule deer, moose) in the Pacific Northwest.

 - Develop and test a habitat suitability index (HSI) for black bears in the Southern Appalachians.

 - Develop and apply models of optimal home range selection based on optimal selection of resource-bearing patches.